LinkedIn filters for better prospecting: A step-by-step guide

 For ultimate targeting, consider using “Posts” and “Events” filters.

-“Posts” Filters on LinkedIn
+“Posts” filters on LinkedIn

 “Posts” filters can be quite useful to gain insight into the latest industry trends and hot topics.
-You can also benefit from it to learn what kind of posts your ideal leads likes to engage with and then use it for your outreach.
+You can also benefit from it to learn what kind of posts your ideal leads like to engage with and then use it for your outreach.

 There are two benefits of targeting users who reacted to a certain post.